Loading

 Gemini lets you export responses to Google Docs and Gmail, and share text- and image-based conversations

-Gemini can perform web searches faster, retrieve images from the web, and generate AI images, and offers these features for free to all users
+Gemini can retrieve images from the web and generate AI images, offering these features for free to all users

 ChatGPT: pros and cons